Theseus: Abduction of Persephone and encounter with Hades

-Theseus, a great abductor of women, and his bosom companion, Pirithous, since they were sons of Zeus and Poseidon, pledged themselves to marry daughters of Zeus.
+Theseus and his bosom companion, Pirithous, since they were sons of Zeus and Poseidon, pledged themselves to marry daughters of Zeus.
 Theseus, in an old tradition, chose Helen, and together they kidnapped her, intending to keep her until she was old enough to marry.
 Pirithous chose Persephone, even though she was already married to Hades, king of the underworld.
 They left Helen with Theseus's mother, Aethra at Aphidna, whence she was rescued by the Dioscuri.

-On Pirithous's behalf they rather unwisely traveled to the underworld, domain of Persephone and her husband Hades.
+On Pirithous's behalf they rather unwisely traveled to the underworld, domain of Persephone and her husband, Hades.
 As they wandered through the outskirts of Tartarus, Theseus sat down to rest on a rock.
 As he did so he felt his limbs change and grow stiff.
 He tried to rise but could not.
 He was fixed to the rock.
 As he turned to cry out to his friend, he saw that Pirithous too was crying out.
-Around him gathered the terrible band of Furies with snakes in their hair, torches, and long whips in their hands.
-Before these monsters, the hero's courage failed and he was led away to eternal punishment.
+Around him gathered the terrible band of Furies with snakes in their hair, torches and long whips in their hands.
+Before these monsters the hero's courage failed and he was led away to eternal punishment.

 For many months in half-darkness, Theseus sat immovably fixed to the rock, mourning for both his friend and for himself.
-In the end, he was rescued by Heracles who had come to the underworld for his 12th task.
+In the end he was rescued by Heracles, who had come to the underworld for his 12th task.
 There he persuaded Persephone to forgive him for the part he had taken in the rash venture of Pirithous.
-So Theseus was restored to the upper air but Pirithous never left the kingdom of the dead, for when Heracles tried to free Pirithous, the underworld shook.
+So Theseus was restored to the upper air but Pirithous never left the kingdom of the dead, for when Heracles tried to free him the underworld shook.
 They then decided the task was beyond any hero and left.
-When Theseus returned to Athens, he found that the Dioscuri had taken Helen and Aethra to Sparta.
+When Theseus returned to Athens he found that the Dioscuri had taken Helen and Aethra to Sparta.